 How the Special Publishing Project was Born

 “This is a very special keepsake these kids will cherish,” said Ms. Shannon.
 “They get to see this character they created come to life as a three dimensional being.
 It’s a great feeling!”
 The third grade teacher says she takes advantage of several grants to help with the associated costs for each student to have his or her own book and Budsie.
+There is no cost to the families for the Budsies or the book.

 Getting Kids Excited to Learn